 - Integral switch- Devices are equipped with an integral switch.
 Toggling the switch to the "off" position stops the electrical power transfer through the connector.

 - Integrated filter- Devices provide protection against unwanted signals or magnetics and may provide signal conditioning or isolation.
 Typically, filters are designed to reduce electromagnetic interference (EMI) and radio frequency (RFI).

-Power connectors are designed to meet requirements from the
+Power connectors are designed to meet requirements from the following organizations: